-- 6.1 Governing bodies should ensure they facilitate a whole school/college approach to safeguarding.
+- 6.1 Governing body should ensure they facilitate a whole Academy /college approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - 6.2 The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
-It aims to ensure that the policies, procedures and training in school are effective and comply with the law and government guidance at all times.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The governing body fully recognises its responsibilities with regards to safeguarding and promoting the welfare of children.
+It aims to ensure that the policies, procedures and training in Academy are effective and comply with the law and government guidance at all times.